Advertisement

 If sales of the first online course you offered were tepid, start creating your next class.
 When learning to ride a bike as a child, every time you fell off you were often told to "get back on the bike."
 Doing something again and again is the only way we learn how to master anything, including creativity.

-Tell yourself that things not working out to plan is normal.
+Tell yourself that things not going according to plan is normal.
 Pause long enough to rest and reevaluate, and then press on with a new creative endeavor.

 Many professional creatives know that the best way to recover from a disappointing creative project, or a disappointing reception to it, is to jump right into the next creative project.
 Become excited by another chance to create something!